 If you are flying in (as we did on Jet Blue this trip) you do not need a rental car.
 In fact you'll wish you didn't have a car in Boston.
 In addition to the cost of the rental car, parking is very expensive and the road traffic can be very heavy.
 Instead, use the local transportation system which they call the "T".
 Subway/"T" Map.

-Jet Blue is a one-class airline with all-leather seats, with entertainment monitors at every seat (free XM radio and satellite tv), and free snacks, sodas, and Dunkin Donuts coffee.
+Jetblue is a two-class airline with "standard" and "EMS" (Even More Space).
+The entire plane is outfitted with all-leather seats and entertainment monitors at every seat (free XM radio and satellite tv).
+They offer free snacks, sodas, and Dunkin Donuts coffee.
 Your first checked bag is also free.
 They flew direct to Boston from Charlotte.
 There were no problems with our flights.

 A note about the T lines: there are at least two at each station.
 One goes the way you want to go and the other goes in the opposite direction.
 Make sure you know which way you are going.
 Generally "inbound" trains are heading into the city while "outbound" trains are going out from the city.
 There are several stations for each T and a few opportunities to change from one T color to another to get you where you want to go.
 Most of the time the T will display its color and post its termination point which is usually the end of the line.
 Assuming you've looked at a T map and know which station you want to exit at, make a note as to the termination station on that line.
 Once you know which end of the line that termination point is, then you can easily determine if that's the right T to board.